Doula Services for Birth + Postpartum

-Lisa Gendron has been a doula since 2007 and has worked extensively with families in pregnancy, birth and the postpartum.
-She is a certified Birth Doula (Childbirth International) and Birthing From Within® Mentor.
-In her years of work with families she has developed a whole-hearted understanding of the complex process that accompanies the transformations of pregnancy, birth and new parenthood.
+Lisa Gendron has been a doula since 2007 and has worked extensively with families in pregnancy, birth, and the postpartum.
+She is a certified Birth Doula (Childbirth International) and Birthing From Within ® Mentor.
+In her years of work with families she has developed a whole-hearted understanding of the complex process that accompanies the transformations of pregnancy, birth, and new parenthood.
 She works in a holistic process, focused on building individualized support for every member of the expectant family.
 In this practice she seeks to center and uphold the value systems that define each family culture, with mindfulness and compassion.
 Lisa is the mother of three children, an artist, passionate community advocate and lover of all things green.
-She currently a midwifery student with the National College of Midwifery.
+She is currently a midwifery student with the National College of Midwifery.

 Birth and Postpartum Doula

 Kaeli trained as a Birth Doula with ToLabor (2009) and as a Birth and Postpartum Doula with The International Center of Traditional Childbearing (2016).
-She is a Certified Lactation Counselor (2016), pregnancy and postnatal yoga teacher (2005), childbirth educator (2007) and massage therapist (2001) specializing in pregnancy and mother massage.
-Kaeli recognizes pregnancy, birth and the first few years of a child’s life as profoundly formative for each individual family member, and for the family as a whole — a rite of passage filled with potential for deep growth and real challenge.
-She believes that that each family’s health can be supported, through unwavering respect and care as its moves through this major life transformation.
+She is a Certified Lactation Counselor (2016), pregnancy and postnatal yoga teacher (2005), childbirth educated (2007), and massage therapist (2001) specializing in pregnancy and mother massage.
+Kaeli recognizes pregnancy, birth, and the first few years of a child’s life as profoundly formative for each individual family member, and for the family as a whole — a rite of passage filled with potential for deep growth and real change.
+She believes that each family’s health can be supported through unwavering respect and care as it moves through this major life transformation.
 Kaeli is committed to supporting access to skilled, culturally competent, and compassionate care for all families in our community, and to acknowledging and addressing the structural systems that lead to injustice and inexcusable health disparities in our state and country.